A

 free-free radiation bremsstrahlung

-frequency modulation transmission of information encoded as changes in frequency of
+frequency modulation transmission of information encoded as changes in

 a fixed-amplitude carrier wave